YogliB/ai-boiler/.clinerules/workflows/plan-rules.md

 - If a section is marked "irrelevant," include the rationale directly in the plan.
 - Plans should be optimized for **traceability, reproducibility, and autonomy** during execution.
 - **Never include version control operations** (commits, PRs, pushes) in plans — these are user decisions, not implementation steps.
+- Create a new markdown file in `.clinerules/plans/` containing the complete plan, and remove it after implementation is complete.

 ## Output Format Notes